 When you come across a medication label that says EC or enteric-coated tablets, you might wonder: what does enteric coated mean?
 Simply put, an enteric coating is a specialized pharmaceutical coating applied to oral dosage forms.
-It serves to protect drugs from stomach acid, protect the stomach lining from irritating drugs, and ensure that the active ingredients reach the right part of the digestive system before dissolving.

 Table of Contents